sb-mig/sb-mig/README.md

 ```

 Above snippet will create `datasource` with `icons` name and `icons` slug. `datasource_entries` will be your `name <-> value` array.
-Single `datasource entry` consist of **precisely** 2 fieldds.
+Single `datasource entry` consist of **precisely** 2 fields.
 But they can be named however you like (advise to name it: `name` and `value`, it will be anyway translated to that, due to how storyblok stores them)

 Command for syncing datasources:

 ```
-sb-mig --sync-datasources icons
+sb-mig sync datasources icons
 ```

 Example output from above command